-As eTurboNews (eTN, the Global Travel Industry News) reports from Rwanda, LT&C-member (King Penguin), founder of Amahoro Tours and Red Rocks Cultural Centre and LT&C-Example provider, Greg Bakunzi, became the first Rwandan citizen honoured to name a baby gorilla.
+As eTurboNews (eTN, the Global Travel Industry News) reports from Rwanda, LT&C-member (King Penguin), founder of Amahoro Tours and Red Rocks Cultural Centre and LT&C-Example provider, Greg Bakunzi, became the first Rwandan citizen honored to name a baby gorilla.
 At the Kwita Izina, Rwanda’s annual baby mountain gorilla naming and conservation ceremony, Greg Bakunzi was among the 19 namers – a star-studded list that also included Howard Buffett, the son of American billionaire investor Warren Buffett, as well as acclaimed Nigerian movie star Patience Ozokwor (commonly known as Mama G).

 Bakunzi became the first tour operator in Rwanda to be given the chance to name a baby gorilla, an honor that is usually reserved for international celebrities and conservationists.